bvp1498/made-template-WS23-24/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
- This question would involve comparing the detailed breast cancer data from the first dataset with the incidence data from different cities in the second dataset.
+ This question would involve comparing the cancer data from the first dataset with the incidence data from different cities in the second dataset.

 ## Datasources